VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 {{< tab "4 - Running" >}}

 While the book goes into ways to run the code written there elsewhere, I think it misses the mark for most people who are interested in using shaders for game development.
 If that's you, you're *probably* wanting to write shaders for Unity, Unreal, or Godot.
-In both cases, you may actually want to start by trying out visual shader programming, espically if you're not used to code. **However,** I do recommend coming back to code at some point as the visual editors are usually both limited and generate kinda slow code.
+In both cases, you may actually want to start by trying out visual shader programming, especially if you're not used to code. **However,** I do recommend coming back to code at some point as the visual editors are usually both limited and generate kinda slow code.

-If you're using Unity, you'll want to use the built in [Shader Graph](https://unity.com/features/shader-graph) if you're using either the Scriptable Render Pipelines (SRP)  ( so the High Definition Render Pipeline (HDRP) or .Universal Render Pipeline (URP)) Unfortunately, it doesn't work with the Built-In render pipeline (yes, it's confusing) - though you can use the $80 [Amplify Shader Editor](https://assetstore.unity.com/packages/tools/visual-scripting/amplify-shader-editor-68570) for Built-In.
+If you're using Unity, you'll want to use the built-in [Shader Graph](https://unity.com/features/shader-graph) if you're using either the Scriptable Render Pipelines (SRP)  ( so the High Definition Render Pipeline (HDRP) or .Universal Render Pipeline (URP)) Unfortunately, it doesn't work with the Built-In render pipeline (yes, it's confusing) - though you can use the $80 [Amplify Shader Editor](https://assetstore.unity.com/packages/tools/visual-scripting/amplify-shader-editor-68570) for Built-In.
 If you're doing development for VR chat, this is probably your best bet unless you want to jump right into code - which is fine!
 You can do it!

 If you're using Unreal [TODO]